sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

 These `OffloadedTensor` are also very useful to implement into quantization techniques to support very large model quantization with a calibration based on observed values like Hessian from activation.
-Indeed if we think of the Hessian example: this square matrix can be pretty large especially when multiplied by the number of activations on a big neural network.
+Indeed if we think of the Hessian example: these square matrices can be pretty large especially when multiplied by the number of activations on a big neural network.

 If you only wish to maintain QTensor into OffloadedTensor if original float